 Hokkaido is best to visit all year round, especially from Spring to Summer.
 Places visited include Hakodate, Lake Toya, Noboribetsu, Otaru, Shakotan, and Sapporo.

 We recommended spending at least 7 days if you only have a short amount of time to play around in Hokkaido.
 You will need 5 days traveling around Hokkaido and 2 days covering Sapporo city.

 Visitors can freely travel around Hokkaido by public transport and self-driving.
 Most of the attractions can be accessible by public transport, either by railway or bus.
 Self-driving is the best way to travel for those who love to travel at their own pace.

-The buses go everywhere in Hokkaido (including small cities and towns) and it is also cheaper compare with trains.
-But you need to be cautious on the bus schedule due to less frequent.
+The buses go everywhere in Hokkaido (including small cities and towns) and it is also cheaper compare trains.
+But you need to be cautious about the bus schedule due to being less frequent.